CarlosAlonso08/chat-app/README.md

 # Live Demo
 https://chat-app-va07.onrender.com/

-## Test users
+## Test user
-These users are in case you just want to see the functionality of the app without signup
+With this user you can use the app by logging in and send message to all the users in the app.

 Username: test1
 Password: abcd1234

-Username: trvPhlps
-Password: trvPhlps289